-Middlebury is an All In To Vote campus participant!
-The All IN Campus Democracy Challenge is a national awards program.
-The Challenge encourages higher education institutions to help students form the habits of active and informed citizenship, and make democratic participation a core value on their campus.
-In 2018 Middlebury College received a platinum seal for achieving a student rate of 50%+.
+The All IN Campus Democracy Challenge is a national awards program that encourages higher education institutions to help students form the habits of active and informed citizenship, and make democratic participation a core value on their campus.
+In 2020 Middlebury College received a platinum seal for achieving a student voter registration rate of over 97%!

-Institutions of higher education around the country are challenging each other to foster student registration and voting through student pledges to vote.
 The All In To Vote Pledge is a public affirmation to vote, and Pledge counts are tracked on a national leader board.
+Pledge to Vote HERE

 Faculty are a key resource in supporting student engagement in the democratic process!
 From your course content, discussions and readings, to the critical thinking, inquiry and analysis you lead students through, your work helps build students’ civic skills and identity.
 Here are some resources for thinking about how to embed democratic engagement in your courses: